Princess Charlotte steals spotlight in Germany

 He said: "Kate and William are excellent young people -- they know, they understand European young people everywhere...
 I'm hoping to see today Kate and William, take a picture and then I'm happy, tired, hungry and lucky!"

-Later on Wednesday, the royal couple will spend time at Strassenkinder, a charity that supports young people from disadvantaged backgrounds, before meeting with President Frank-Walter Steinmeier at the Bellevue Palace and, in the evening, attending a Queen's birthday party event in the gardens of the British Ambassador's residence.
+The royal couple also spent time at Strassenkinder, a charity that supports young people from disadvantaged backgrounds, before meeting with President Frank-Walter Steinmeier at the Bellevue Palace and, in the evening, attended a Queen's birthday party event in the gardens of the British Ambassador's residence.

 Earlier this week, the Cambridges visited Poland, including the site of a former German Nazi concentration camp in Stutthof.